-In the case of a bank run, while a central bank will provide unlimited liquidity through its LOLR function to banks which it judges to be solvent, it will not do so to those judged insolvent, thus confirming their insolvency to the public.
+In the case of a bank run, while a central bank will provide unlimited liquidity through its LOLR function to banks that it judges to be solvent, it will not do so to those judged insolvent, thus confirming their insolvency to the public.
 Therefore, the LOLR function eventually allows the central bank, not creditors, to determine solvency and can be regarded as complementing the aforementioned monitoring functions of the authorities such as the deposit insurance system and prompt closure action.
 However, the LOLR function is not designed to directly protect depositors but rather to contribute to ensuring financial system stability by sustaining solvent banks.

-16 There is an argument that while risk measurement techniques and others have dramatically improved as a result of technological innovation in the financial industry, the possibility of assessment failure originating from risk measurement errors such as that associated with model
+16. There is an argument that while risk measurement and other techniques have dramatically improved as a result of technological innovation in the financial industry, the possibility of assessment failure originating from risk measurement errors such as that associated with model risk cannot be ignored.

-3.1.4 Utilization of market discipline
+4. Utilization of market discipline

 In order to compensate for the lack of monitoring capability of small-lot depositors, it is necessary to improve the monitoring capability of large-lot creditors by having them thoroughly adopt the principle of self-responsibility.
 In order to facilitate such an improvement, enhanced information disclosure would be an essential prerequisite.
-However, given that information asymmetry remains even for large-lot creditors, the role of the central bank's LOLR function remains valid.17 Rather, the possibility of insolvency at a bank increases through such action as the swift withdrawal of deposits by large-lot creditors which are assumed to have access to certain information, it would lead to more chances for the central bank to exercise the LOLR function (i.e. judgment of a bank's NPV by the central bank) while reducing the burden of its independent monitoring.
-Therefore, it would be possible to improve monitoring efficiency through large-lot creditors and the central bank complementing each other.
+However, given that information asymmetry remains even for large-lot creditors, the role of the central bank's LOLR function remains valid.
+Rather, the possibility of insolvency at a bank would be pointed out more frequently through such action as the swift withdrawal of deposits by large-lot creditors that are assumed to have access to certain information.
+It would lead to more chances for the central bank to exercise the LOLR function with judgment of a bank's NPV, while reducing the burden of its independent monitoring.
+Therefore, it would be possible to improve monitoring efficiency by having large-lot creditors and the central bank complement each other.